flopezo/flopezo.github.io/_posts/2016-10-18-map_reads_to_mitogenome.md

 The overall alignment rate was 0.34% or 484,347 reads.

-Next, use [samtools](https://github.com/samtools/samtools) to convert the SAM file into a sorted BAM file.
+Lastly, use [samtools](https://github.com/samtools/samtools) to convert the SAM file into a sorted BAM file.

 ```bash
 # Convert SAM to BAM